auzbuckley/RFC_test/README.md

 RFCs (Requests for Comments) are intended to help make decision-making more collaborative and transparent.
 They are used mostly for _internal solution proposals_ i.e. process changes, (most) tech solutioning and optimizing, job advertisements.
 RFCs are intended to be lightweight and relatively quick to create and review.

 ## How are they different from the Opportunity Canvas (IRIS)?
-The Opportunity Canvas is specifically for product opportunies or what could be considered as _external_ solutions.
+The Opportunity Canvas is specifically for product opportunities or what could be considered as _external_ solutions.
 Usually this comes in the form of new feature ideas.
 Essentially, the rule of thumb is: if your proposal is likely going to require coordinated effort of development teams to ship something to our customers, then this is Opportunity Canvas territory.

 ## Process Overview
 1. Find a sponsor (this will be the person who ultimately has authority to approve your RFC).
 This can be your manager.